Posted on behalf of Phillips Law Group on Jan 18, 2017 in Employee Rights

 Yes, the minimum wage will remain the same for all workers, regardless of the worker’s age.

-If you believe you have been denied fair wages from your employer or had your rights as a worker violated, contact the employment law attorneys at Phillips Dayes Law Firm PC to discuss your legal options.
-Charges for consultations and attorneys' fees may be different than Phillips Law Group.
+If you believe you have been denied fair wages from your employer or had your rights as a worker violated, contact the employment law attorneys at Phillips Law Group to discuss your legal options.